 Part of the modules: Introduction to Public Finance and Public Management (p.
-53)[IW3VWL11]
+51)[IW3VWL11]

-Hours per week
+ECTS Credits Hours per week 4,5 Term Instruction language Winter term de

-Winter term

-Instruction language

-de

 Since this course is a compulsory element of the module, a passing grade is required in order to receive credit for completion of both the course and the module.